 Length: Snippet: Two segments of approximately 18 minutes total.
 Lesson: One and one half 45 to 55 minute class periods.

 Note to Teachers: This snippet will be helpful for students in English or Drama classes who are going to read, watch, or perform any play, particularly Othello, Romeo and Juliet, Macbeth, or Hamlet.

 Learner Outcomes/Objectives: Students will experience the importance of actors' body language, facial expressions, inflection, tone and volume to communicate ideas and feelings in the description of character in staged presentations.

-Rationale: By sensitizing students to the presentation of character in dramatic presentations, this snippet will prepare them for reading, watching or performing any play that relies on a close study of character.
+Rationale: By sensitizing students to the presentation of character in dramatic presentations, this snippet will prepare them for reading, watching or performing any play that relies upon a close study of character.

-Description of the Film Clips: The clips consist of scenes showing two different performances of Desdemona's death scene from Shakespeare's Othello.
+Description of the Snippet: The snippet consists of two different performances of Desdemona's death scene from Shakespeare's Othello.

 1. Review the Snippet and to make sure it is suitable for the class.
 Review the Lesson Plan and decide how to present it to students, making any necessary modifications.
 Decide whether to supplement or edit the introduction suggested below.

 2. Practice finding each of the film clips on the DVD.
 Cue the DVD to the beginning of the first film clip and make sure that all necessary materials are available.

 Step by Step